 UK School Holidays

-UK School holidays are not fixed and are different between each borough and sometimes even each school will have its own holiday calendar.
+UK School holidays are not fixed and there are different between each borough and sometimes even each school will have its own holiday calendar.

 These are the dates that most schools will have time off and are always subject to change: